janosgyerik/writing-markdown-well/README.md

 It's also a great format for documentation.

-Common mistakes when writing in Markdown:
+Common mistakes when writing Markdown:

 TODO: the coding-horror image; + acknowledgement at the bottom